tepseg-lab/ansible-openwisp2/README.md

 2. update the `name` field of the default `Site` object to accurately display site name in email notifications
 3. edit the information of the default organization
-4. in the default organization you just updated, note down the automatically generated *shared secret* option, you will need it to use the [auto-registration feature of openwisp-config](https://github.com/openwisp/openwisp-config#automatic-registration)
+4. in the default organization you just updated, note down the automatically generated *shared secret* option, you will need it to use the [auto-registration feature of openwisp-config](https://github.com/burlesquer/openwisp-config#automatic-registration)
 5. this Ansible role creates a default template to update ``authorized_keys`` on networking devices using the default access credentials.
 The role will either use an existing SSH key pair or create a new one if no SSH key pair exists on the host machine.

-Now you are ready to start configuring your network! **If you need help** you can ask questions on one of the official [OpenWISP Support Channels](http://openwisp.org/support.html).
+Now you are ready to start configuring your network! **If you need help** you can ask questions on one of the official [TEPSEG Support Channels](http://openwisp.org/support.html).

 Install ansible-openwisp2 for development
 -----------------------------------------